laurencebrwn/poker-neuralnet/README.md

 descent neural network to predict the best move based on a dataset of the possibilty of winning with the AI's hand cards.
 This project was created for the Non-Examined Assement section of my Computer Science A-Level.
-More details and the write up for this project can be found in the [NEA document](https://github.com/snowsnooks/poker-neuralnet/blob/master/Report.pdf).
+More details and the write up for this project can be found in the [Report document](https://github.com/snowsnooks/poker-neuralnet/blob/master/Report.pdf).

 Instructions: